maelys-mcardle/adventure/documentation/3_storyconfig.md

 The `entity` field in the `story.yml` file must specify the path of an entity.
 This path is defined by the directory structure of the story.
-Let's say we wamt the `world` entity to be the root entity:
+Let's say we want the `world` entity to be the root entity:

 ```
   story/